DistributedSystemsGroup/zoe/README.md

 # Zoe - Container-based Analytics as a Service

-This application uses Docker Swarm to run Analytics as a Service applications.
+Zoe uses Docker Swarm to run Analytics as a Service applications.
 Currently only Spark is supported, but we are planning inclusion of other frameworks.

 It is composed of: